 - Research should be judged on the basis of scientific merit without regard for the source of funding or sector in which studies are conducted.

-SOT is committed to diversity and inclusiveness in all of its activities.
+The Society of Toxicology (SOT) is committed to diversity, equity, and inclusiveness in all its activities, Committees, groups, and communities.

 Code of Conduct